loftwah/oso/README.md

 mix and match any of Oso’s authorization APIs to implement features like roles with custom policies that you write to suit your application.

-Check out [Use Cases][use-cases] to learn more about how teams are using Oso to build authorization.

 Oso currently offers libraries for [Node.js][badge-nodejs-link], [Python][badge-python-link], [Go][badge-go-link],
 [Rust][badge-rust-link], [Ruby][badge-ruby-link], and
 [Java][badge-java-link].

-## Getting started
+## Documentation

-To get up and running with Oso, check out the [Getting Started guides](https://docs.osohq.com/getting-started/quickstart.html) in the [Oso documentation][docs].
+To get up and running with Oso, try the [Getting Started guide](https://docs.osohq.com/getting-started/quickstart.html).

+Full documentation is available at [docs.osohq.com](https://docs.osohq.com).

+Check out [Use Cases][use-cases] to learn more about how teams are using Oso in production.

+## Community & Support

-If you have questions or need help getting started come chat with our engineering team & hundreds of other developers using Oso:
+If you have any questions on Oso or authorization more generally, you can join our engineering team & hundreds of other developers using Oso in our community Slack:

 [![Button][join-slack-link]][badge-slack-link]